SZYBKI Theory

 \[V_a = k_a(\alpha - \alpha_0)^2\]

-Every 4 bonded atoms defined a torsion whose energy is represented with 1 to 6 terms of a Fourier series:
+Every four bonded atoms defines a torsion whose energy is represented with one to six terms of a Fourier series

-It is defined as potential of a displacement of the trigonal center atom a bonded to 3 other out-of-plane atoms, b, c and d.
+It is defined as the potential of a displacement of the trigonal center atom a bonded to three other out-of-plane atoms, b, c, and d.
 Its functional form is similar to a regular torsion with a single term.
-Sometimes it is also called an improper torsion.
+Sometimes it is also called an improper torsion:

-Since one can define 3 improper torsions of moving a trigonal atom a out of plane defined by atoms b, c and d, the energy of such a displacement is calculated as 1/3 of the sum of those torsions.
+Since one can define three improper torsions of moving a trigonal atom a out of a plane defined by atoms b, c, and d, the energy of such a displacement is calculated as one third of the sum of those torsions.

-For a pair of nonbonded atoms i and j, SMIRNOFF force field adopts Lennard-Jones potential:
+For a pair of nonbonded atoms i and j, a SMIRNOFF force field adopts Lennard-Jones potential

 \[V_c = \frac{q_iq_j}{4\pi\epsilon_0r_{ij}}\]